jbhannah/jbhannah.net-gulp/articles/2016-03-28-give-your-buttons-a-type.md

-I fixed a bug at work today where hitting the "Enter" key from a text input in an [accordion][] form, in addition to submitting the form via a `keydown` listener[^kd], collapses the current section of the accordion, opens the next section, and opens a [dropdown][] attached to a button in that section.
-If a user hits Enter a second time quickly enough, instead of submitting the text they entered in the first section of the form, the empty second section would be submitted, taking the user to an entirely different page.
+I fixed a bug at work today where hitting the "Enter" key from a text input in an [accordion][] form, in addition to submitting the form via a `keydown` listener[^kd], would collapse the current section of the accordion, open the next section, and open a [dropdown][] attached to a button in that section.
+If a user hit Enter a second time quickly enough, instead of submitting the text they entered in the first section of the form, the empty second section would be submitted, taking the user to an entirely different page.

 This is an obvious usability problem with a less obvious, but also